-- i) Retention of any existing buildings which are non-designated heritage assets which make a positive contribution to the conservation area - ii) High quality landscaping along the frontage and within the development - iii) Safe access for vehicles, pedestrians and cyclists into the site
+- i) Retention of any existing buildings which are non-designated heritage assets which make a positive contribution to the Conservation Area; - ii) High quality landscaping along the frontage and within the development; and - iii) Safe access for vehicles, pedestrians and cyclists.

-This site will accommodate at least 4 dwellings or more if town centre apartments are provided.
+This site can accommodate at least 4 dwellings.

 - 6.1.29 This site has been used recently as a pottery, hardware warehouse and bakery.
 Two-thirds of the site is already vacant and the pottery owner's intention is to close in 2019.
-It is within the conservation area and any proposal here will have to pay careful attention to the detailed design of any development. - 6.1.30 The site is 0.1 hectares and is therefore a small site that could accommodate in the region of 4 dwellings or up to 10 apartment units.
+It is within the conservation area and any proposal here will have to pay careful attention to the detailed design of any development. - 6.1.30 The site area is 0.1 hectares and is therefore a small site that could accommodate in the region of 4 dwellings or up to 10 apartment units.